PLC Aquatic provides springboard diving for fun and fitness for all ages and abilities of the college and wider communities.

 Trampolining is also a major focus during these sessions.

-School uniforms are not to be worn.
+School sports uniforms may be worn.

 Coaches